arjunmehta/node-georedis/README.md

 ```

 Or, if you're more particular about how you'd like your results returned, pass in some `options`.
-Note that by passing in options, the method will return an `Array` of `location` objects of the form `[key: locationName, latitude: 47.6838, longitude: -79.403, distance: 287.22 ... etc]` etc.
+Note that by passing in options, the method will return an `Array` of `location` objects of the form `{key: locationName, latitude: 47.6838, longitude: -79.403, distance: 287.22 ... etc}` etc.

 ```javascript
 var options = {